Yosemite engagement mystery solved! Photographer found couple after viral search

-(CNN) — The photographer whose photo of an engagement in Yosemite National Park sparked a viral manhunt, says he's found the mystery couple.
+(CNN) — The photographer whose photo of an engagement in Yosemite National Park sparked a viral search, says he's found the mystery couple.
 Matthew Dippel was getting ready to take a picture of a friend at Yosemite's Taft Point earlier this month, when he saw a man get on one knee to propose to a woman.

 He didn't see any other photographers around, so he snapped a picture of the moment to give to the couple.